ashamsu95/fifaworldcup/README.md

 Project Title: FIFA World Prediction League

 Description:
-Our project, built using Django Python, is a Progressive Web App (PWA) designed to create an engaging prediction league for FIFA World matches.
+The project, built using Django Python, is a Progressive Web App (PWA) designed to create an engaging prediction league for FIFA World matches.
 The primary goal was to provide users with a platform to join a league, predict match outcomes, and compete for the top spot.

 Key Features: